sbyri97/Auto_Barn/README.md

 </p>

 <p align="center">
     AutoBarn is a clone of auto trader for german vehicles where people can sell their german vehicle or buy the german vehicles!
-If a buyer wishes to try a car before they buy, they may book the car for 5 days to try.
+If a buyer wishes to try a car before purchasing the vehicle, they may book the car for 5 days to try.
 Checkout the website to explore some of the luxurious vehicles in the world.
 </p>

 <h2>